Git Cherry Pick

 git cherry-pick is a useful tool but not always a best practice.
 Cherry picking can cause duplicate commits and many scenarios where cherry picking would work, traditional merges are preferred instead.
 With that said

 git cherry-pick is a handy tool for a few scenarios...

 Often times a team will find individual members working in or around the same code.
 Maybe a new product feature has a backend and frontend component.
 There may be some shared code between to two product sectors.
 Maybe the backend developer creates a data structure that the frontend will also need to utilize.
 The frontend developer could use

 git cherry-pick to pick the commit in which this hypothetical data structure was created.
 This pick would enable the frontend developer to continue progress on their side of the project.

 When a bug is discovered it is important to deliver a fix to end users as quickly as possible.
 For an example scenario,say a developer has started work on a new feature.
 During that new feature development they identify a pre-existing bug.
 The developer creates an explicit commit patching this bug.
 This new patch commit can be cherry-picked directly to the

-master branch to fix the bug before it effects more users.
+main branch to fix the bug before it effects more users.

 Undoing changes and restoring lost commits